akhenakh/dico/README.md

 * Convert all fields to json acceptable type, (for use with ujson directly), a param in dict\_for\_public(json_convert=True) ?
 * Use it as form validation?
 (I'm not sure I need this: my REST views are not exactly mapped to my objects)
 * Can external user modify this field?
 Eg id
-* Returns a representation of this pydictobj class as a JSON schema. (nizox)
+* Returns a representation of this PyDictObj class as a JSON schema. (nizox)
 * Post save commit() reset modified fields

 ## TODO